Mino Maccari: Life and career

 Maccari was born in Siena.
 At the age of 19, he enlisted and fought in World War I as an artillery officer.
 Having returned to Siena in 1920, he graduated in law and started working at a legal practice in Colle di Val d'Elsa.
 During these years, he began painting and etching.
 In 1924, he also started working as a graphic designer for the weekly magazine Il Selvaggio (The Wild One), and published his first graphic caricatures.

 Before and during World War II, Maccari worked for several other magazines as a journalist and author, and held fascist views; he had taken part to the March on Rome of 1922 that led to the taking of power by the Italian fascist movement led by Benito Mussolini.
 Maccari was also a set and costume designer.
 From 1941 to 1975, he staged nine performances in Rome, Venice, Florence, Siena, Milan, and Spoleto.
 After World War II, he continued to be a popular artist, and in 1962 was appointed president of the Accademia di San Luca in Rome, where he died in 1989.

 In 1950, Giuochi e sports (Games and Sports), a book published in Turin, included illustrations by Maccari.
-The chapter "Fencing" was written by Giani Stùparich, who had won the 1948 art competitions of the Olympic Games with a gold medal in literature; the submitted drawing may have come from this book.
+The chapter "Fencing" was written by Giani Stuparich, who had won the 1948 art competitions of the Olympic Games with a gold medal in literature; the submitted drawing may have come from this book.
 Maccari is also the real author of a quotation that is often misattributed to Winston Churchill and Ennio Flaiano ("In Italy, fascists divide themselves into two categories: fascists and antifascists").
-Flaiano himself was in fact attributing it to Maccari.
+Flaiano himself was, in fact, attributing it to Maccari.